CostaTech/TencleOS/README.md

 ## ❓ FAQ

 **Q: Do I need Python installed?**
 A: No!
-TLangIDE.exe is completely standalone (16MB).
+TLangIDE.exe is completely standalone (8.99 MB).

+**Q: What's the login PIN?**
+A: Default PIN is **1234**.
+You can change it in `os.tl`.

 **Q: Can I modify the TLang syntax?**
 A: Yes!
-Edit `config.py` to change any command.
+Edit `tlang/config.py` to change any command.
+Want Italian commands?
+Spanish?
+Make your own!

 **Q: How do I run TencleOS?**
-A: Open `main-os.tlang` in TLangIDE and press F5.
+A: Run `os.bat` for full experience with login, or open `main-os.tl` in TLangIDE and press F5.

+**Q: Why .tl instead of .tlang?**
+A: Shorter extension for convenience.
+Old `.tlang` files still work.

 **Q: Can I create my own TLang programs?**
 A: Absolutely!
-Check the documentation and examples.
+Check the documentation, examples, and use TLangIDE.exe.

-**Q: Is TencleOS a real OS?**
+**Q: Is TencleOS a real operating system?**
-A: It's an OS interface/menu system, not a kernel-level OS.
+A: It's an OS interface/menu system with applications, not a kernel-level OS like Windows or Linux.

+**Q: Which apps are in TLang vs Python?**
+A: **TLang:** os.tl, main-os.tl, snake.tl, calculator.tl, time.tl (5 apps)
+**Python:** Browser, Notepad, Explorer, Flappy Bird, Minecraft, Slam Dunk, Studio, Store, Social (8 apps)

 **Q: Can I contribute?**
 A: Yes!
 See the [Contributing](#contributing) section.
+We especially need help with file I/O support.

+**Q: Does TLang support file operations?**
+A: Not yet.
+This is a planned feature for v2.0.

 ---